amata31/Internship_lensed_quasar_analysis/README.md

-# Galaxy Analysis – P170+20
+# Quasar Analysis

-This repository contains data analysis scripts developed to study the high-redshift galaxy candidate **P170+20**, evaluated as a potential gravitational lensing system.
+This repository contains data analysis scripts developed to study s high-redshift galaxy candidate, evaluated as a potential gravitational lensing system.

 The project was carried out during a research internship at the Gemini Observatory and focuses on extracting physical information from spectroscopic data using reproducible data analysis workflows.